usgs/wdfn-blog/content/api_catalog.md

 <div id="a5" class="usa-accordion__content">
 <!--- ------------- -->

-The simplest way to integrate USGS time-series water data onto your own web page or into your own application can be simply embedding a bitmap image of a hydrograph.
+The quickest way to integrate USGS time-series water data onto your own web page or into your own application may be the simple process of embedding a
+[nifty bitmap image](http://www.libpng.org/pub/png/) of a hydrograph.
 It's a one-line addition to an HTML file!
 Minimally all you need is the USGS monitoring location identifier (typically an 8-digit number).
 The functionality is limited: you cannot customize the bitmap image beyond the parameters we offer you, and the image is not interactive.
 Still, this remains a popular, low-complexity way to show your favorite river's recent streamflow or other measured data.